TarGz/BlowPipe/README.md

 The longer the pipe the more it will be accurate, it was a bit challenging to print a long pipe has pipe need to be printed vertically.
 That were I came with the idea of module that could be connected and printed separately.

-Depending of you printer maximum print height use the script to generate module of the perfect height.
+Depending of you printer maximum print height you can use the script to generate pipe of the perfect height.
 The blow module make the pipe confortable and efficient.

 To stabilise the darts during the flight I get this idea of [Rifling](https://en.wikipedia.org/wiki/Rifling) so you have an option to add some groove inside the pipe.
-Still not sure of the efficiency, I need to get a high frame rate camera to check if the darts rotate during the flight.
+Still not sure of the efficiency, I need to get a high frame rate camera to check if the darts are rotating during the flight.

 ![image](img/groove.jpg)

 ## REQUIREMENTS

-You will need [OpenScad](http://www.openscad.org/) free software to generate the blowpipes.
+You will need [OpenScad](http://www.openscad.org/) free software to generate the blowpipes stl.

 ## How to